instituciones-abiertas/anonimizacion-texto-libre/README.md

 - `json_file_name`: The filename from the json file with the annotations from the document previously indicated (MUST be json).
 - `destination_folder`: Path where the comparison between the anonymization and the annotations will be saved.
 - `results_file_name`: The file name where the comparison results will be added (it will be a csv file).
 The default file name will be obtain from the configuration file and informed in the console.

+### Results
+On the results file you will find four columns indicating:
+- Entidad: entity that should be included in the list of entities declared in the configuration file.
+- Modelo: amount (integer) of entities recognized by the model.
+- Esperado: amount (integer) of entities identified by the annotations (this is the ideal amount of entities that should be recognized by the model).
+- Efectividad: model efficiency (percentage).

+The efficiency is calculated by:
+Modelo / Esperado * 100

+Based on that, if the model detects more entities that expected then the efficiency could be bigger than 100% (weird isn't it?).
+That means that there are missing entities in the annotations or that the model is marking as entities things which are not.
+Whatever the case, it should be reviewed.
 ### Examples

 - If you want to evaluate the efficiency for `testing_data/test_eval_ef.txt`, using annotations from `testing_data/annotations_test_eval_ef.json` and saving the results in the folder `results` without setting a `results_file_name`: